sirbrillig/spies/API.md

 - `to_be_called()`: Add an expected behavior that the spy was called when this is resolved.
 - `to_have_been_called()`: Alias for `to_be_called()`.
 - `with( $arg... )`: Add an expected behavior that the spy was called with particular arguments when this is resolved.
+- `when( $callable )`: Return true if the passed function returns true at least once.
+For each spy call, the function will be called with the arguments from that call.
 - `times( $count )`: Add an expected behavior that the spy was called exactly $count times.
 - `once()`: Alias for `times( 1 )`.
 - `twice()`: Alias for `times( 2 )`.